Skip to content

 October 30, 2025

-U.S. oil and product inventories are plummeting in a bullish sign for the market, boosting energy stocks.
+U.S. Oil and product inventories are plummeting in a bullish sign for the market, boosting energy stocks.
 Get the latest on rising geopolitical tensions between Venezuela and Trinidad, and Japan's struggle to ban Russian LNG.

 ONG Report: Tightening U.S. Supply Boosts Markets as Geopolitical Risks Rise